2026 Top Rated Chicago DUI Lawyer

 Out-of-State DUI Lawyer in Chicago

 An Illinois DUI arrest for a driver who lives anywhere else in the country creates a complicated two-state problem.
 The Illinois criminal case has to be handled in Cook County, but the consequences follow the driver home.
 Through the Driver License Compact, most states report and act on out-of-state DUIs as if they happened on home soil.
-If you live outside Illinois and have been arrested for DUI in Chicago, call (888) 828-2305 for a free 24/7 consultation with a Chicago DUI lawyer.
 The right defense limits the damage in both states.

 The Driver License Compact